Boogaloo movement: Political beliefs

 Members of boogaloo groups typically believe in accelerationism and support any action that will speed impending civil war and eventually the collapse of society.
 According to The Economist, boogaloo group members have supported to this end the "spreading of disinformation and conspiracy theories, attacks on infrastructure (such as that on New York's 311 line) and lone-wolf terrorism".
 Some participants in the movement claim that the group and its ideology are nothing more than online jokes, but some law enforcement officials and researchers maintain that people connected to the groups have been implicated in plans to commit real violence.
 The Tech Transparency Project has observed that while public posts on boogaloo Facebook pages tend to be satirical, members of private boogaloo groups "exchang[e] detailed information and tactics on how to organize and execute a revolt against American authorities".
 Some of the private groups ban the sharing of memes to keep the conversation focused on serious topics.
 The Network Contagion Research Institute (NCRI) has also commented on the mix of serious and joking content, writing that "this ambiguity is a key feature of the problem: Like a virus hiding from the immune system, the use of comical-meme language permits the network to organize violence secretly behind a mirage of inside jokes and plausible deniability".
 According to the Anti-Defamation League, boogaloo adherents' use of humor makes their content more digestible by softening the violent underpinnings of some of their beliefs.
 While many people might reject an explicit call for violence, some might be more receptive to a meme that cloaks such violent sentiment with an overlay of humor.
+Counter-extremism organizations have also noticed an overlap of antisemitic, white supremacist Christian Identity (CI) beliefs and Boogaloo.
+For example the "Boogaloo Intel Drop" webpage promoted the theology and preparing for societal collapse.
+CI beliefs themselves also converge with accelerationism.